Product adoption curve: Understanding the 5 stages of your tech adoption cycle

 Ray Slater Berry

-Innovators, early adopters, early majority, late majority, and laggards; the five different customer segments, each related to a different stage of the product adoption curve.
-Understanding these five product adoption phases can drastically help your SaaS business with its Product-Led Growth goals.
+Innovators, early adopters, early majority, late majority, and laggards are the five different customer segments, each related to a different stage of the product adoption curve.
+Understanding these five product adoption phases will help your SaaS business with its product-led growth goals.

 What is product adoption curve?

-The product adoption curve is the visual representation of when different customer segments are most likely to adopt your software.
+The product adoption curve is a visual representation of when different customer segments are most likely to adopt your software.

-The concept of the product adoption curve comes from Everett M. Rogers and his book Diffusion of Innovations, where he explains how different types of people adopt new technology at different times in its lifecycle.
+The concept of the product adoption curve (also called the tech adoption curve) comes from Everett M. Rogers and his book Diffusion of Innovations, where he explains how different types of people adopt new technology at different times in its lifecycle.

-Rogers’ adoption model identified five stages to technology adoption and the five segments of people that fall into each stage:
+Rogers’ adoption model identified five stages of the technology adoption lifecycle and the five segments of people that fall into each stage of tech adoption:

 A descriptive image of a product adoption curve

-Knowing that your SaaS needs to go through each of these stages, let’s explore them, why they’re important, how you can profit from them, and what product marketing teams need to do to maximize their opportunities.
+Knowing that your SaaS company needs to go through each of these stages, let’s explore them to understand why they’re important, how you can profit from them, and what product marketing teams need to do to maximize their opportunities.

 Customer segment #1: Innovators

 The innovators, the risk-takers, the enthusiasts.
 These tech aficionados are often the smallest user base of your product across its lifecycle.
-However, that doesn’t mean they’re any less important!
-This is where it all starts.
+However, that doesn’t mean they’re any less important than the rest of your customers.

-These users come fast, and they move fast.
-They thrive off being among the first in the adoption process.
-Being first is often a stronger motivational driver than having a problem they need solving or a job-to-be-done in your product.
-Therefore, they are not a sign you’ve found product-market fit.
+Innovators come in fast, and they move fast.
+They enjoy being among the first in the tech adoption process.
+Being first is often a stronger motivational driver for them than having a problem that needs solving (or a job-to-be-done) within your product.
+Therefore, they’re not necessarily a sign that you’ve found product-market fit.

-Typically, these users don’t care for bugs or clunky UX.
-But they do care about costs, so there’s a high chance you’ll need to meet them at what they’re willing to spend—or offer a freemium plan—if you want to activate them within your product in the first place.
+Typically, these users aren’t bothered by bugs or clunky UX.
+They’re more interested in costs, so there’s a high chance you’ll need to meet them at what they’re willing to spend—or offer a freemium plan—if you want to activate them within your product early on.

 How to make the most of innovators for your product lifecycle

 For all of their supposed flaws, innovators are exceptionally useful.
-They are essentially your Beta testers.
-Innovators don’t care about a specific job-to-be-done; they care about trying new things and being among the first to do so.
+They’re essentially your Beta testers.
+Innovators don’t necessarily care about a specific job-to-be-done; they care more about trying new things and being among the first to do so.

-These are the trailblazers.
-They’ll give your MVP a run for its money—if any—and they’ll be there to provide you with essential product feedback.
+Innovators are trailblazers.
+They’ll give your MVP a run for its money, and they’ll be there to provide you with essential product feedback.
 The good, the bad, the downright ugly, you’ll hear it all from this customer segment.
-Take it all on board, show them you’re actively making changes, and you could hold on to some of your “founding users” for years to come.
+Take their feedback on board, show them you’re actively making changes, and you could hold on to some of your “founding users” for years to come.

 🦎 Pro tip: You can use in-app Microsurveys to collect quantifiable feedback from innovators while they are interacting with your product and capture their thoughts, opinions, and suggestions right then and there.